-Marion Public Library is undergoing many changes this summer as we move forward on an interior design update project.
+Marion Public Library is currently undergoing many changes as we move forward on an interior design update project.
 This has affected access to our Ohio Room collection, which has seen many of its less-used materials moved into storage.
 Many of the more heavily used materials (microfilm, maps, Marion-specific materials) are still available for use.
-Access to these may be limited due to other programs and events at the library this summer, so we encourage you to call ahead (740-387-0992) if you are planning to use these.
+Access to these may be limited due to other programs and events at the library, so we encourage you to call ahead (740-387-0992) if you are planning to use these.
 Your patience and understanding are greatly appreciated.

 Ancestry Online -One of the largest collections of genealogical databases online.
 IN LIBRARY USE ONLY.

 Castle Garden -Free access to an extraordinary database of information on 10 million immigrants from 1830 through 1892.

 Cyndi's List -A comprehensive, categorized list of links to genealogical research websites.

 Death Indexes -A directory of links to websites with online death indexes, listed by state and county.